-The Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University seeks a full-time Assistant Clinical Professor in the Program in Counseling within the Department of Dispute Resolution and Counseling for Fall 2019.
+The Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University seeks two full-time Clinical Assistant Professors for the Program in Counseling within the Department of Dispute Resolution and Counseling for Fall 2019.
 Applicants will be chosen from a single pool to fill two Positions: Numbers 52933 and 53319.

 The Program in Counseling is a part of the prestigious Annette Caldwell Simmons School of Education at Southern Methodist University.
-The program in Counseling is a vibrant SMU extension in Plano with a strong connection to the heart of the DFW metroplex as well as opportunity for study in Taos and abroad.
-The Program in Counseling maintains approximately 220 graduate students whose capstone exper...ience is practica in the state of the art SMU Center for Family Counseling.
-The program offers three tracks of study: licensed professional counseling, marriage and family counseling, and school counseling.
-The program is in the process of applying for CACREP accreditation.
-The Center for Family Counseling will open Fall 2019 on SMU East campus to offer services for the community and provides a laboratory experience for students prior to internship.
+The Program in Counseling is a vibrant SMU community with a strong history of public service, rigorous academics, innovative curricula, as well as opportunity for study in Taos, New Mexico, and abroad.
+The Program in Counseling maintains approximately 230 graduate students whose capstone experience is practica in the state of the art SMU Center for Family Counseling.
+Awarded CACREP accreditation for eight years, the program offers Clinical Mental Health counseling, Marriage, Couple, and Family counseling, and School Counseling.
+The new location for the Center for Family Counseling will open Fall 2019 on SMU East campus to offer services for the community and provide a laboratory experience for students.
 Supportive faculty work collaboratively to sustain the nurturing and innovative environment which is the hallmark of the program and has contributed to its ongoing success.

 Since SMU’s founding in 1911, the main campus has grown to more than 100 buildings, seven degree-granting schools, more than 80 baccalaureate degree programs through 5 undergraduate schools and a variety of graduate degrees, a fulltime faculty numbering more than 700, and assets of $2.16 billion.

 A doctoral degree in counseling or marriage and family therapy (Ph.D. or Ed.D.) by employment date of August 1, 2019.